Rehan45ali/FACT-CHECK/README.md

-# TruthLayer
+# FACT CHECK

-TruthLayer now uses a clean Python split:
+FACT CHECK now uses a clean Python split:

 - `frontend/` for the light UI
 - `backend/` for the FastAPI backend